PombertLab/SYNY/README.md

 #### Circos plots

-If [Circos](https://circos.ca/) is invoked from the command line (with `--circos`), the corresponding plots (concatenated and/or pairwise) will be generated from the protein clusters identified with SYNY (e.g. `.gap_0.`) and from the genome alignments computed with minimap2 (`.mmap.`), unless these alignments are skipped with the `--no_map` option.
+Unless the `--no_circos` command line switch is invoked, [Circos](https://circos.ca/) (concatenated and/or pairwise) will be generated from the protein clusters identified with SYNY (e.g. `.gap_0.`) and/or from the genome alignments computed with minimap2 (`.mmap.`).

+In the pairwise plots (`--circos pair`, set as default), genomes are plotted in pairs (query <i>vs.</i> subject) using the query as the reference.
 In the concatenated plots (`--circos cat`), all genomes are plotted together in a single figure, using the reference genome specified with the `--ref` command line switch.
 If omitted, the first genome encountered alphabetically will be used as the default reference.
-In the pairwise plots (`--circos pair`), genomes are plotted in pairs (query <i>vs.</i> subject) using the query as the reference.
 Both contenated and pairwise plots can be generated with the `--circos all` command line switch.

 Two circos plots, `.normal` and `.inverted`, will be generated for each approach.
 In the inverted plots, the contigs/chromosomes from the genome(s) being compared to the reference are plotted in reverse, from last to first.